naskio/awesome-docker-compose/adminer/README.md

 # Setup in production environment

-In production, we use `nginxproxy/nginx-proxy` to proxy the container `CONTAINER_PORT` to the internet.
+In production, we use `nginxproxy/nginx-proxy` to proxy the container from `CONTAINER_PORT` to the internet.

 ## Prerequisites